Engage with current thinking and practice in HE. We provide individual tutor support and access to a wide community of practice for all career stages.

 Your time commitment

-The Associate Module begins with the Associate Module Orientation Day.
+The Associate Module begins with an Orientation Day.
 This is a full day commitment and an important starting point for study.
-After this, we don’t hold any formal workshops but there are informal lunch time meetings to encourage student communications.
-You are also encouraged to arrange your own personal groups.
+After this, we don’t hold any formal workshops but there are informal lunch time meetings to encourage student communication.
+You are also encouraged to arrange your own personal groups through Microsoft Teams.

-We estimate that you will spend 200 hours on each module.
-This will involve using the module materials online, reading and reflecting on practice, experiential learning, and providing evidence of your attainments for the UK Professional Standards framework.
+We estimate that you will spend 400 notional student effort (NSE) hours on the Associate Module and 200 NSE hours on the Fellowship Module.
+This will involve using the module materials online, reading and reflecting on practice, experiential learning, engaging with your tutor and peer review, working on your assessments and providing evidence of your attainments for the UK Professional Standards framework.

-- 15 hours: activities and associated learning related to assessment and refining the patchwork assessment
+- 300 hours: activities and associated learning related to assessment

 How you will be assessed

-The assessment for the Associate Module includes 3 teaching observations and you should ensure you have sufficient teaching opportunities in place.
+As the assessment for the Associate Module includes 3 peer reviews of practice, you must ensure you have sufficient teaching opportunities in place whilst undertaking the module.

 - Final reflexive commentary considering the ways in which you have empowered your practice through study, learning and assessment on the module (500 words)

-This master's level qualification is increasingly viewed as an essential requirement for university staff who teach and/or support learning.
+This Master's level qualification is increasingly viewed as an essential requirement for university staff who teach.

-Participants who are members of staff and PG Tutors, where appropriate, of the University of Dundee will gain professional recognition with the Higher Education Academy.
+Participants who are members of staff or PG tutors, where appropriate, of the University of Dundee will gain professional recognition with Advance HE.
 This is increasingly seen as a requirement in the higher education sector both in the UK and internationally.
-Successful completion of the first module or the full programme leads to professional recognition with HEA as follows:
+Successful completion leads to professional recognition with Advance HE as follows:

-- Fellow (FHEA) – on completion of the Certificate.
+- Fellow (FHEA) – on completion of the full Certificate.

 Guidance for external participants

-You can use your experiences of study on the course to apply directly to the Higher Education Academy for professional recognition.
+You can use your experiential learning on the course to apply directly to the Advance HE for professional recognition.

-You must be actively teaching and/or facilitating learning in higher education.
-Your teaching activity can be anything from lectures, practicals, studios, labs, one-to-ones but must be at tertiary level and enable you to:
+You must be actively teaching in higher education.
+Your teaching activity can include lectures, practicals, studios, labs, one-to-ones, seminars etc. but must be at tertiary level and enable you to: